zjc6666/Accent-Recognition/README.md

 ## Accent recognition system
   1. Model file preparation
-    `run_only_accent.sh` is used to train a single accent recognition model.
+    `run_accent.sh` is used to train a accent recognition model.
-    Before running, you need to first put the model file(models/e2e_asr_transformer_only_accent.py) to your espnet directory.
+    Before running, you need to first put the model file(models/e2e_asr_transformer_accent.py) to your espnet directory.
 ```
 eg:
   move `models/e2e_asr_transformer_accent.py` to `/your espnet localtion/espnet/nets/pytorch_backend`